Omwamii/Google-Assignments-Manager/README.md

 + Unsubmit assignments (with proper permissions)

 ## How to run
 After cloning, make sure gunicorn is installed.
-If not, install with
-    - pip install gunicorn
-Start backend server from root of project with - gunicorn assigno_manager.wsgi:application --timeout 60 In another tab, move to frontend folder and start frontend server - cd g-assigns ; npm start
+If not, install with `pip install gunicorn` Start backend server from root of project with `gunicorn assigno_manager.wsgi:application --timeout 60` In another tab, move to frontend folder and start frontend server `cd g-assigns ; npm start`